 If restarting `

-pantsd` is not sufficient, you can also use `
+pantsd` is not sufficient, you can try moving the content of `

 ## Pants cannot find a file in your project

 Pants may complain that it cannot find a file or directory, even though the file does indeed exist.

 This error generally happens because of the option `